nnicolosi/interplanetary-travel-reservation-system-api-kotlin/README.md

 This repository contains a Gradle project for a web service API written in Kotlin and leveraging the Spring Boot framework.
 It uses an H2 database, which can be configured for either the in-memory (default) or the file-based mode of operation.

-The project represents a contrived business case, that of an interplanetary travel provider requiring a system for scheduling voyages and booking passage for individual customers.
+The project represents a contrived business case, that of an interplanetary travel provider requiring a system for scheduling voyages and booking passage for individual space travellers.

 <br>
 <hr>